margOnline/cv/README.md

 Current Project
 ---------------
-Developing a Conference talk 'How to get the best out of your Junior Developer'.
-To gather data for the talk, I am creating an [online survey] to canvas junior developers and their employers; feel free to contribute to the project.
+Early stages of developing [LostAndFound], an app to reunite lost items with their owners; feel free to contribute to the project.

 Interests
 ---------